shorebirdtech/website/src/pages/jobs.md

 ---

-# Work at Shorebird
+# About Shorebird

-Shorebird is building "the Flutter company".
-Eric founded and led Flutter while at Google, and now we are building a company to take Flutter beyond where Google can.
-We're on a mission to help the world "stop writing everything twice".

-We need smart, hard-working people who want to work on start-up problems.
-We have thousands of monthly active users, and more to do than our current team can keep up with.
-No two days will be the same.
-You need to be strongly autonomous and self-directing.

-Our engineering work is _building_ Flutter itself, not _with_ Flutter.
-Some familiarity with Dart
-and Flutter, but mostly we need people who want to talk to customers and then build things to solve their problems (whether by writing code, docs, or whatever).

-We hang out with our customers all day, every day, on Discord.
-Most of our stack is written in Dart, but we also have bits of TypeScript, Rust and C++ thrown in.
-Most of our code is open source.
-We run a small cloud, serving 200+ requests per second across several providers to millions of users around the globe.

-We raised a seed round from great investors and have hundreds of paying customers, $10k+ monthly revenue and 2+ years of runway.
-We're happy to put you in touch with any references you should you wish.

-In short, this is an awesome team and we'd like you on it.
+## Why work at Shorebird?

+You want to work at a startup.
+You want every day to be a bit different, full of tons of things to learn and do.
+You want to work on making the world a little better through Flutter.

+You agree that app development is broken.
+You think the world would be better if developers wrote for users, not platforms, and thus that the code they write could work great on any screen it was needed on.
+Flutter might be the solution that finally makes multi-platform the default, and you're interested in working with us to make that happen.

+You're excited to work with smart people who also are in on this mission, who want to collaborate with you and teach you things and learn from you.

+You want to work at a place that treats you fairly.
+We work hard, but not crazy hours.
+We all have lots of responsibility (there are only 3 of us).
+We pay market wages, with good benefits and great equity.

+You like working remotely.
+You know how to self-direct and set yourself up to succeed and community with others, even over distances.
+You like working on open source, where we get to hang out with our customers all-day, everyday on Discord.

+## Where we're at.

+Shorebird incorporated January 2023.
+We've shipped our first product (code push) and now support around 2000 monthly active users, with about 300 paying customers and strong growth.
+We raised several million dollars from a top-5 VC and great investors who care about our mission.
+We're not profitable yet, but have two years of cash on hand.

+We're only 3 people right now.
+All of us have engineering backgrounds.
+As our customers have grown, so has our engineering load and we're seeking to hire another full-stack engineer to help us scale to even larger customers.
+We're also seeking to hire a "business person" to work with Eric to build out all the non-software parts of the business.

+## What we do every day.

+Recently we've focused on growing monthly active users.
+During our latest in-person summit in NYC, we did planning for next big features and products and now that we're back to our respective cities, we're burning through that list while supporting incoming customers.

+We see about 40 new accounts sign up per day, about 3 of those become "active" (create a release/patch every month) and 1 of those buys a plan.
+We also get a couple of inbound SMB/enterprise sales calls per week through which Eric is learning enterprise sales.

+The first hour or so every morning is spent working through the support queue which often results in small changes to the website, docs or code to avoid future customers hitting the same issues.
+The rest of the day is spent building.
+We have no meetings, no calendars, no perf reviews.

+Most of the time we hang out on Discord video calls, but sometimes someone drops off to jam out to their music, get coffee or lunch, etc. We use the same Discord for private company chats and calls, private large-customer support channels, and our public community, which makes it very easy to talk to customers anytime we want to.

+Engineers work across the whole stack.
+Our websites are in React (Apollo), our backend and command-line tool are in Dart, our Database is postgres.
+We use Google Cloud, Redis and Cloudflare.
+We have our own fork of the Dart runtime and compiler (C++) and Flutter engine (C++) as well as an updater library (Rust) and a small Flutter package.
+Some of us prefer certain layers to others, but ideally you should want to work on most of the above and more as you help us add more products!

+3-4 times a year we all get together in person for a week.
+We occasionally attend meetups or fly to visit customers.
+Engineers aren't expected to attend any meetings, Eric has several customer meetings a week (and sometimes per day).

-## About Shorebird
+## The problem

-The problem: Today, businesses write the same app at least twice at 2x the necessary costs, with redundant code-bases, teams, bug lists.
+Today, businesses write the same app at least twice at 2x the necessary costs, with redundant code-bases, teams, bug lists.
 Flutter has proven that high-quality multi-platform is possible.
 However, adopting Flutter can be challenging since the default offerings from Google are sometimes an ill fit or incomplete for non-Google teams.
 Shorebird is filling in the gaps businesses need to be successful with Flutter development, starting with code push.

-There are more screens every day, and they don't all run iOS (or even Android).
-Yet consumers expect the a level of polish and performance on every screen that the Web cannot deliver (Eric spent a decade trying).
-Flutter can, but businesses need help to be successful with Flutter.
-That's where we come in.

-We're here to save developers and business time and money, help them provide their customers with better experiences, and hopefully make the world a better place.

-The primary unlock we made in building Flutter was bringing circa 2014 web tech to mobile (reactive programming, hot reload, etc).
-Shorebird is repeating this by bringing 2024 web tech to mobile (blurring client/server, always up-to-date deploys, etc).
+## The Flutter Company

+We aspire to be "the Flutter company".
+That means building an economic entity whose success is tied to Flutter, to finally help the world stop writing everything twice.

+Google has been great to Flutter, but Flutter within Google is bound by Google's own incentives, which don't always align with that of Flutter's millions of customers outside of Google.
+We're trying to build a company whose success is aligned with the success of the businesses and developers using Flutter.
+A company trusted to provide high quality services around Flutter, and eventually fund the development of Flutter itself, if ever necessary.

+If we're successful, Shorebird will eventually be synonymous with Flutter.
+We hope to support every one of the millions of Flutter developers and the businesses behind them.

+## Learn more

 We're a default-public organization, we operate on a [public discord](https://discord.gg/shorebird), our